Kim Tae-ri: Established actress (2018–present)

-In 2018, Kim headlined the Korean film adaptation of the manga series Little Forest alongside Ryu Jun-yeol and Jin Ki-joo, for which she won the Director's Cut Award and received nominations for the Blue Dragon Film Award, Baeksang Arts Award and Buil Film Award, all for Best Actress.
-In the same year, Kim made her small-screen debut in the period melodrama Mr. Sunshine, written by Kim Eun-sook, and she was nominated for the Baeksang Arts Award for Best Actress for her performance.
-Mr. Sunshine became the sixth-highest-rated drama in Korean cable television history.
-In 2019, Kim was ranked among Forbes 30 Under 30 in the Entertainment & Sports category.
+In 2018, Kim headlined the Korean film adaptation of the manga series Little Forest, alongside Ryu Jun-yeol and Jin Ki-joo.
+Her performance won her a Director's Cut Award and garnered Best Actress nominations at the Blue Dragon Film Awards, Baeksang Arts Awards and Buil Film Awards.
+The same year, she made her television debut in the period melodrama Mr. Sunshine, written by Kim Eun-sook,' earning her a third nomination at the Baeksang Arts Awards, this time for Best Actress in Television.
+Upon its final broadcast, Mr. Sunshine became the third highest-rated series in Korean cable television history.

+In 2019, Kim was named to Forbes 30 Under 30 list in the Entertainment & Sports category.